Fastest or Significant: A Systematic Framework for Validating Global Minimum Variability Timescale Measurements of Gamma-ray Bursts: Acknowledgments

 \section{Acknowledgments}

 The USRA coauthors gratefully acknowledge NASA funding from cooperative agreement 80NSSC24M0035.
 The UAH coauthors gratefully acknowledge NASA funding from cooperative agreement 80MSFC22M0004.
 The UAH coauthors gratefully acknowledge the Alabama Supercomputer Authority for providing computational resources and support that contributed to the results reported in this paper.
 The coauthors from IISER Thiruvananthapuram acknowledges the High Performance Computing Center (CHPC) of IISER Thiruvananthapuram for providing computational resources.
 We gratefully acknowledge the \textit{Fermi} GBM team for maintaining and operating the instrument, and the public availability of GBM data products.
 We thank colleagues and collaborators, especially Dr.\ Narayan Bhat and Prof.\ Nathaniel Butler, for discussions and feedback during the development of this work.
 We also acknowledge the use of language–editing tools during manuscript preparation.
+We would like to thank the anonymous reviewer for their insightful feedback and for help in improving the manuscript.